QXIP/queryda/README.md

 ```

 ### Custom reporters
-You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](src/reporters/console.coffee) for an example).
+You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](src/reporters/console.js) for an example).

 ## Credits
 Based on [Coffeescript](https://github.com/ryx/elasticwatch) version by Rico Pfaus.
 All rights reserved by the respective owners.

-## TODO
-- roadmap to *v0.1*:
-  - use dynamic configuration for validator so we can have multiple validator types (similar to reporter approach)
-  - fix App tests
-  - improve tests for app-level error cases (404, ES timeout, Unhandled)
-  - jobs -> examples
-  - use coffee only as devDependency (to allow npm package)